-In this course students will learn how to develop interactive multimedia applications for both the desktop and the web.
+In this course you will learn how to develop multimedia applications for both the desktop and the web.
 The course focuses on general programming techniques with an emphasis on the production of interactive graphical environments.
-In addition, a number of advanced topics will be covered including image processing, video games, simulations, basic computer vision, augmented reality and creating simple mashups using popular web services such as Flickr and Twitter.
+In addition, a number of advanced topics will be covered including image processing, video games, simulations, basic computer vision, augmented reality (AR), virtual reality (VR) and data visualization techniques.

-In this course, students will learn to create applications for Apple’s iPhone 3G using Objective-C and the iPhone SDK.
-Since its introduction this past summer, the Apple SDK has been revealed to be a powerful platform upon which to build sophisticated applications for the iPhone.
-Without actually having to own an iPhone, students will be able to build and test their applications on Intel Apple Macs using the freely available compiler and simulator.
-In addition to the development tools, students will become proficient in the object-oriented language Objective-C, the Apple iPhone Framework, and the principles of Cocoa development.
-This is a new, dynamic, constantly-evolving topic, and students will be at the forefront of a new technological advancement.
+In this course, students will learn to create applications for Apple’s iOS on both the iPhone and the iPad using Objective-C, Apple's new programming language Swift, and the iOS SDK.
+Since its introduction, the Apple iOS SDK has proved to be a powerful platform upon which to build sophisticated applications.
+Without actually having to own an iPhone or an iPad, students will be able to build and test their applications on Apple Macs using the freely available compiler and simulator, XCode.
+Students will become proficient in the object-oriented language Objective-C, Swift, Apple iOS Frameworks, and the XCode development environment.
+This is a new, dynamic, constantly-evolving topic, and students will be at the forefront a new technological advancement.

 A practical introduction to creating modern web applications.
 Covers full stack web development - including topics such as database / data model design, MVC architecture, templating, handling user input, asynchronous processing, and client side interactivity.
 Students will use current server and client side web frameworks to build dynamic, data-driven sites.
 Various tools to support development will also be introduced, such as version control and build systems.
 Basic knowledge of HTML and CSS and familiarity with command line tools are recommended.